 Honey is produced by bees, who gather nectar from flowers, partially digest it, and then regurgitate it once back in their hives for storage in honeycombs.
-Since honey is a bee product, it is by definition not vegan.
+Since honey is a bee product, and bees are animals, it is by definition not vegan.
 Here’s a nuanced article about how the ethical issues related to honey fit into the broader concept of vegan living.

 Several companies make vegan honey alternatives:

 - Bee-Free Honee